crd230/crd230.github.io/lab1.md

 ## **Data Wrangling**
 \

 It is rare that the data set you download is in exactly the right form for data analysis.
 For example, you might want to analyze just Yolo county neighborhoods.
 Or you might want to discard certain variables from the dataset to reduce clutter.
 Or you encounter missing data.
+The process of gathering data in its raw form and molding it into a form that is suitable for its end use is known as *data wrangling*.

 In this lab, we won't have time to go through all of the methods and functions in R that are associated with the data wrangling process.
 We will cover more in later labs and many methods you will have to learn on your own given the specific tasks you will need to accomplish.
 In the rest of this guide, we'll go through some of the basic data wrangling techniques using the functions found in the package **dplyr**, which was automatically installed and loaded when you brought in the **tidyverse** package.
 These functions can be used for tibbles and regular data frames.